kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

 ![A 3D rendering of a populated board was supposed to show here](https://github.com/kenneth558/plant_resistance_primary_perception/blob/Free/Where%20to%20find%20everything%20for%20making%20your%20own%20GWAAMC%20device/front_straight-on_SHLD1_see-through_with_notes.png) Note that I make no money on you ordering from OSH Park so I can keep the price as low for you as possible.

+ <dl><dt>23 Aug 2019</dt></dl>I've fixed everything I broke an am now ready to proceed with placing U3 and SHLD1, which should be done as a single step without allowing any interruptions so that U3 is not left to absorb moisture from the humidity in the air.
+Let me say that this project is very, very difficult to build...nearly impossible for me.

 <dl><dt>22 Aug 2019</dt></dl>I'm hopeful I found the last of the circuit problems...about half dozen broken traces and lifted pads and about twice that many solder joints that didnt take.

 <dl><dt>21 Aug 2019</dt></dl>I am having fits with an apparent open circuit in the programming resistor circuit of U5.
 Yet another nightmare, but everyone building this will benefit from the improved diags that it makes me write and PCB test points I lay down.